WA6YDQ/esafe/README.md

-esafe is a bash script to create, mount, unmount and manipulate an encrypted filesystem using the cryptsetup program using the luks linux kernel extentions.
+esafe is a bash script to create, mount, unmount and manipulate an encrypted filesystem using the cryptsetup program and the luks linux kernel extentions.

 I find it useful, but there are no guarantees as to its usefulness.